WebAssembly/module-linking/proposals/module-types/Explainer.md

   )
 )
 ```
-Here we take advantage of the syntactic sugar `$i.$f1` which implicitly
+Identifier paths like `$i.$f1` are actually syntactic sugar for creating
-creates a new kind of definition added by this proposal called an `alias`.
+a new kind of definition added by this proposal called an `alias`.
+A desugared
-A desugared version of the same module can be written:
+version of the same module can be written:
 ```wasm
 (module
   (import "i" (instance $i